marcosggdev/bloomJS/README.md

 The idea was to let the user generate more types of graphics and formats, but the time was too much limited for that.

 This project was made public in 31/03/2024 and i will still try to make progress in my free time, but this is not the only project in which i am investing time.
+Currently, im migrating the old plain PHP + JS code to work with Vue components, so i made the old code not tracked anymore.
+For the viewer of this project, you can see that if you look on older commits.
 I hope this is sometype of useful to web developers some day or at least a good resource of information about 3D graphics web apps with WebGL.

 Project developed with Vue 3 in Vite.